 The work in dispute-crossing rehabilitation and general crossing repair (absent paving work, which is not at issue here)-is within the scope of the Agreement.
 Even the Carrier acknowledges that its MoW forces have performed the work in the past, as attested to by numerous employee statements in the record.
 As a result, the Carrier was required by Rule 59 to notify the General Chairman in writing, not less than 15 days in advance, of its plans to contract out this work.
 The Carrier failed to provide any notice, which in and of itself requires a sustained award.
 Moreover, the scope-covered work is customarily and historically performed by MoW employees, and the Carrier is restricted from contracting out this work unless it has a compelling reason to do so.
 Once the Organization shows the work to be within the scope of the Agreement, the burden shifts to the Carrier to prove that it did not improperly assign outside forces to the work.
 The Carrier has failed to establish an acceptable reason for contracting the work at issue.
 The Carrier contends that the parties agreed in the Implementing Agreement that the BMWED South Agreement and existing practices would apply to Maintenance of Way work on the former D&H South Lines operated by NSR, and that it has a long history of contracting out crossing rehabilitation work, without notice.
 But there is nothing in the Implementing Agreement that makes any specific reference to existing practices or their transfer.
 The Organization was not aware of the so-called practice the Carrier now contends exists.
 Moreover, the Carrier has failed to prove the existence of the practice upon which it relies, and any practice that may have existed under the original Southern Agreement on the Carrier's original territory does not apply to the D&H South Lines territory, which is hundreds of miles away and was not part of the Carrier's operations when any "practice" was established.
-Finally, the Carrier objects to Claimants McDonald and Ambrose being awarded any remedy because they were on furlough status when the contractual violation occurred.
-There is no question that, being on furlough, they lost a work opportunity, and they are entitled to a monetary remedy regardless of their employment status during the claim period.
-Even though he was working and assigned to work elsewhere, Claimant Shelp similarly lost a work opportunity and should be compensated.
+Finally, the Carrier objects to the named Claimant being awarded any remedy because he was on furlough status when the contractual violation occurred.
+There is no question that, being on furlough, the Claimant lost a work opportunity, and he is entitled to a monetary remedy regardless of his employment status during the claim period.